%20(1).png)

 Crowded markets can be a huge issue when trying to get your SaaS solution out into the world.
 That’s why positioning your product competitively while offering clear value is an absolute must if you don’t want your product to be left by the wayside.

-For businesses looking to avoid head-on competition, focusing on how your product's delivery model can evolve to meet contemporary needs and exceed customer expectations can give your product the competitive edge it needs to remain relevant.
+For businesses looking to avoid head-on competition, focus on how your product's delivery model can evolve to meet contemporary needs.
+If you exceed customer expectations, you can give your product the competitive edge it needs to remain relevant.

 Ease of billing